 - 4 cloves garlic - finely chopped

 - 1 tsp olive oil – optional, or a few sprays of oil spray like Fry Light

 - 1 cup petit pois – or peas

 - Salt and pepper – to taste

-- Cook the spaghetti according to packet ingredients, drain and rinse with cold water (to prevent the spaghetti from sticking together), set aside.300 g spaghetti
+- Cook the spaghetti according to packet instructions, drain and rinse with cold water (to prevent the spaghetti from sticking together), set aside.300 g spaghetti

 - Fry off the vegan bacon in a large sauté pan.
 You can optionally use a splash of olive oil or an oil spray to make sure they don’t stick, or dry fry.
 Set aside.120 g Vegan Bacon

 - Now, for the sauce.
 Blend the silken tofu, oat milk, cashews, kala namak and nutritional yeast in a blender.
 Set aside.300 g silken tofu, 1 cup oat milk, 1 cup cashews, ⅛ tsp kala namak, ½ cup nutritional yeast

 - In the same pan, fry the garlic in a splash of olive oil or oil spray.4 cloves garlic, 1 tsp olive oil

 - Pour the sauce in and stir until heated through, then turn down to simmer.
 This should take 2-3 minutes.